wlbr/cl-groupby/README.md

             ((<= size i)
              c))))

-Compare both funnctions with a long string:
+Compare both functions with a long string:

     (defparameter *strlong*
       (coerce (loop for i to 10000